A snapshot overview of schools in Madrid that are considered (although not necessarily chosen) by English-speaking expat parents.

 Adapted National Curriculum for England/IGCSEs/A-Levels; ages 1-18; co-ed; day; independent; privately owned;

 Founded in 1971 in the El Viso district in central Madrid.
-Starting with only 38 pupils, the school has continued to expand and a brand new building for years 7-9 is due to open in September 2019 In 2018 an impressive 46 per cent of students achieved A*-A at A-Level and 43 per cent A*-A at IGCSE with Oxbridge and Russell Group universities as destinations.
+Starting with only 38 pupils, the school has continued to expand and a brand new building for years 7-9 is due to open in September 2019.
+In 2018 an impressive 46 per cent of students achieved A*-A at A-Level and 43 per cent A*-A at IGCSE with Oxbridge and Russell Group universities as graduate destinations.

 Adapted National Curriculum for England/ESO/IGCSEs/Spanish Bach; ages 3-18; co-ed; day; independent; privately owned; 1,000 pupils